am-ramona/Cards-Game/README.md

 ## Available Scripts

-**Note: First, for this project, if you have Node version 17.0 installed, you will get an error: error:0308010C:digital envelope routines::unsupported.
+**Note: the latest Node version 17.0 requires to type export NODE_OPTIONS=--openssl-legacy-provider in the console to solve an error ( error:0308010C ) before starting the project.

-To solve the error, you need to downgrade node version
+Another way to solve this error is to downgrade node version
-command: nvm install 16.13.0 or type: export NODE_OPTIONS=--openssl-legacy-provider in the terminal before starting the project.
+command: nvm install 16.13.0

+( full error: error:0308010C:digital envelope routines::unsupported. )

 In the project directory, you can run: